FemtoEmacs/Sumerian/README.md

 The verb 𒈬𒈾𒆕 (MUNADU3) can be translated as "built."
 The verb has three components:

 1. 𒈬 — conjugation prefix
-2. 𒈾 — cross-reference to the dative
+2. 𒈾 — Dimensional Prefix (DP) cross-referencing the dative
 3. 𒆕 — verbal root

 ## Seventh Rectangle